gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 - As mentioned previously, `params/HelloSimObject.hh` is auto-generated and declares a struct named `HelloSimObjectParams`.
 - Every `SimObject` should be declared/defined inside the `namespace gem5`.
 Different categories of `SimObjects` may have their own specific namespace such as `gem5::memory`.
 - Class `HelloSimObject` (C++ counterpart for `HelloSimObject` in Python) should inherit from class `SimObject` (C++ counterpart for `SimObject` in Python).
-- Every `SimObject` class needs to define a constructor that only takes one input.
-The input must be a constant reference object of its parameter struct.
+- Every `SimObject` class needs to define a constructor that takes exactly one argument.
+This argument must be a constant reference object of its parameter struct.
 Later on, we will look at gem5's internal process that instantiates objects from `SimObject` classes.

 ---